 St. Barts (more formally referred to as St. Barthelemy) is known as a playground for the rich and famous with lots of beautiful beaches and high-end shopping.
-So of course, when we learned it was a short ferry ride from St. Martin, Katherine and I decided we should visit and explore the island for a day.
-We really enjoyed our St. Martin to St. Barts day trip!
+So of course, when we learned it was a short ferry ride from St. Martin (St. Maarten), Katherine and I decided we should visit and explore the island for a day.
+We enjoyed our St. Martin to St. Barts day trip!
 In this post, I will share all the details so you will know how to get to St. Barts from St. Martin and what to do while you are there.

 Ferry from St. Martin to St. Barts

-We did some research and felt like the Great Bay Express ferry from Bobby’s marina (on the Dutch side of St. Martin) to Gustavia in St. Barts was the best option.
+We did some research and felt like the Great Bay Express ferry from Bobby’s marina (on the Dutch side of St. Martin) to Gustavia in St. Barts was the best option for us.
 I should clarify it is not exactly an easy ride.
 Many people refer to the St. Barts ferry as the “vomit comet” because it is such a rough ride.
 Luckily it only takes 45 minutes and was only rough on the way from St. Maarten to St. Barts.
 The boat seemed a lot safer than the ferry we took to Anguilla.
 We sat on the upper deck and tried to enjoy the views while we were being rocked up and down.

 If you don’t want to take the St. Barts ferry service, you could consider taking a flight.
 St. Maarten to St Barts flights only take 15 minutes, but they aren’t cheap.
 Plus, Gustaf III airport in St. Barts is between the water and a mountain, so I can imagine this could be a little bit of a scary landing.